mrismanaziz/Reforestation/README.md

-## What do you do when your bunny gets wet?
-You get your hare dryer.
+## What do you call a boy who stopped digging holes?
+Douglas.